Shawn Levy's unrealized projects: How to Talk to Girls

 On January 22, 2009, it was reported that Levy would produce the film adaptation of Alec Greven's book How to Talk to Girls for 20th Century Fox, and would develop the project as a potential directing vehicle.
 However, on February 22, 2012, Levy declared the project was "not for me to direct".

 2010s

-Deadliest Warrior film
+The Deadliest Warrior

 On September 16, 2010, it was announced that Levy would produce a feature film based on the Spike TV television series Deadliest Warrior for Paramount Pictures, and was also eyeing the project as a potential directing vehicle.
 On January 20, 2011, it was announced that J. D. Payne and Patrick McKay were hired to write the screenplay.
 In February 2012, Levy told Collider that a script had just been turned in to Paramount, and that he would likely only serve as producer, though he also expressed hope that the film could enter production that year.